 Many people have made and lost money in equal measures.
-In fact, I recently heard a story of a 45 year old banker who resigned from a top job to day trade.
-He ran out of cash a few days after starting out.
-Similar stories have been told a lot in the past.
+In fact, we recently heard a story of a 45 year old banker who resigned from a top job to day trade.
+He ran out of cash a few days after starting out (maybe because he didn’t have a strategy).

 There are hundreds of strategies out there.
 These strategies have been tested and proven for a very long time.
 Therefore, as a trader, the idea is to find a few strategies and use them in different types of markets.

 What is algorithmic trading?

 After you have developed your algorithmic tools, you can deploy them to execute the trades when you are there and when you are not.
 You can also develop algorithms to automatically alert you once a particular market meets your trading expectations.

-Key components of trading algorithms
+Key components to develop trading algorithmic strategies

 These inputs are usually assigned to the other nodes to create an algorithm.
 There are usually four types of inputs available which include: string, integer, Boolean, and number.